Randy Leite, Ph.D.

 Peggy has dedicated her life to serving the underserved.
 She spent ten years working with victims of crime and at rape crisis centers across three states.
 She settled in Athens, OH in 2012 and has loved living in Rural Appalachia.
 Peggy most recently worked as the Director of Athens County Family and Children First Council helping provide service coordination for multi-system youth in the county.
 Through her work with FCFC, Peggy was able to see firsthand how the workforce crisis impacts children and families in rural Appalachia.

 Peggy enjoys spending her down time with her fiancé and two children taking advantage of community events and exploring all the wonderful hiking trails in the area.

 Director of Workforce Development

 Anna Reed serves as the Director of Workforce Support.
-Born in the Youngstown area, a northern Appalachia county of Ohio, she attended Youngstown State University for both her Bachelor’s and Master’s degrees, with the latter being in Student Affairs and College Counseling.
+Born in the Youngstown area, part of Ohio's Appalachian region, she attended Youngstown State University for both her Bachelor’s and Master’s degrees, with the latter being in Student Affairs and College Counseling.

 She began her career working in higher education as the Assistant Director of Wellness at Bradley University in Illinois, where she implemented a holistic wellness model as well as wellness initiatives, programs, and assessments for the campus.
 She then moved back to Ohio as Admissions Counselor for the Job Corps program, a Department of Labor program.